uni-feedback-kiosk/compose/README.md

 # Kiosk setup

+> **Warning**
+>
+> Latest versions of the kiosk app are not built for Linux.
+>
+> The setup script uses a fixed version of the application that is latest for Linux at the time of changing this.

-This repository helps to install and launch the kiosk system.
+This repository helps to install and launch the kiosk system on Linux.

 The setup script guides goes through the following steps: